MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 #### Common mistakes

-A common mistake is using the environment Entra ID instead of the user's Entra ID.
+A common mistake is using the environment Microsoft Entra ID instead of the user's Microsoft Entra ID.
 The resource exposure policy allows delegated admins or guest users to access resources.
-In this case, the values in the secret **must be the user's Entra ID, not the environment Entra ID**.
+In this case, the values in the secret **must be the user's Microsoft Entra ID, not the environment Microsoft Entra ID**.

 ### The `BC-ResourceExposurePolicy-Overrides` secret